Title IX Frequently Asked Questions for Students

 The need-to-know includes all people whose responsibilities and jobs are directly related to giving you the resources that you need.
 The Title IX Coordinator will communicate with these individuals on your behalf and with your permission to implement the needed measures.
 Here are a few examples:

-- If you need to move your room, then the Director of Residence Life and your RLC will need to know in order to make that change, but they won’t know the details of your case.
+- If you need to move your room, someone in residence life will need to know in order to make that change, but they won’t know the details of your case.

-- If you need academic remedies, the Dean for Student Success and Academic Advising will need to know, as will the faculty for the classes this might apply to.
+- If you need academic remedies, the Dean for Student Success and Academic Advising may need to know, as will the faculty for the classes this might apply to.

 - The Registrar might need to know if you need to drop or change a class.